Plus Size Interview Outfits

 One advantage to video interviews

 You want your interviewers to think that you're the full package when it comes to skills, experience, and temperament.
 But you don't need to worry about your entire outfit on a video chat.
 As long as you make sure to have everything you need close by so you don't have to get up, you can be barefoot and wearing pajama pants.
-There are all sorts of new things to consider with online video interviews, but you don't have to worry about shoes and hosiery, so it's a trade off.
+There are all sorts of new things to consider with online video interviews, but you don't have to worry about shoes or hosiery, so it's a trade off.

 Great Advice!!!
 Some of our local news people &advertisers should read this!!
 We sometimes moan when we see some of the items they try to wear on camera!!!